mod-sod/mod-sod-world/README.md

 - **Loot:** a class module adds `creature_loot_template (Entry=212261, Item=<its notes>)`
   plus a Mage/Warrior/... `conditions` row.
 No C++ linkage.
+- **Supply-vendor stock:** add one row to `sod_world_supply_vendor (item, RequiredRank)`.
+  The item then sells on every supply officer, hidden until the buyer reaches that reputation rank with the officer's faction.
+No C++ linkage.
 - **Client item icons:** this module's custom items declare a `tools/client_items.json` manifest.
 The standalone [`sod-client`](https://github.com/mod-sod/sod-client) pipeline aggregates every